nio-blocks/conditional_dynamic_fields/README.md

 ConditionalModifier
 ===================
-Adds a new new field, *title*, to input signals.
-The value of the attribute is determined by the *lookup* parameter. *lookup* is a list of formula/value pairs.
-In order, the *formula* of *lookup* are evaluated and when an evaluation is *True*, the *value* is assigned to the signal attribute *title*.
-If multiple formulas match, the first value is the one that is assigned to the signal.
+The ConditionalModifier block adds a new attribute to input signals, labeled by the *title* attribute.
+The value of the attribute is determined by the *lookup* parameter.
+If the expression inside *lookup* evaluates to True, the *value* parameter is assigned to the *title* attribute. *lookup*s are evaluated top to bottom, and if multiple formulas in the same field evaluate to True, the first value is the one that is assigned to the signal.

 Properties
 ----------
-- **exclude**: Whether to exclude existing fields on incoming signals when creating an output signal.
+- **exclude**: If checked (true), the attributes of the incoming signal will be excluded from the outgoing signal.
+If unchecked (false), the attributes of the incoming signal will be included in the outgoing signal.
-- **fields**: Fields to add onto the incoming signal.
+- **fields**: Fields and values to add onto the incoming signal based on the lookup expression.

 Inputs
 ------